163.472. Unlawful dissemination of an intimate image

 (b) Unlawful dissemination of an intimate image is a Class C felony if the person has a prior conviction under this section at the time of the offense.

 (a) “Disclose” includes, but is not limited to, transfer, publish, distribute, exhibit, advertise and offer.

-(f) “Sexual conduct” means sexual intercourse or deviate sexual intercourse, as those terms are defined in ORS 163.305, or masturbation.
+(g) “Sexual conduct” means sexual intercourse or oral or anal sexual intercourse, as those terms are defined in ORS 163.305, or masturbation.

 (4) This section does not apply to:

 (a) Activity by law enforcement agencies investigating and prosecuting criminal offenses;